 This post may contain affiliate links which won’t change your price but will share some commission.
 Full Disclosure Policy.

-Crunchy, spicy and full of flavor – this is not your average tuna salad recipe!
-Jalapenos, onion, tomatoes, and celery all feature in this super easy to make recipe!
+Crunchy and full of flavor – this is not your average tuna salad recipe!
+Fresh ingredients like jalapeño, onion, tomatoes, and celery all feature in this spicy Tuna Salad recipe!

-I love having this hanging out in the fridge ready for quick lunches, or a snack, depending on what I have going on.
+Having a spicy tuna salad hanging out in the fridge ready is a game changer!
 It keeps in the refrigerator for a few days, so I make a big batch (I double this often) and have it ready for whoever needs it, whenever they need it.

-We like things spiced up here in Arizona, and a classic Southwestern combo of flavors is jalapeno/tomato/onion.
-Add a dash of citrus, and maybe a little fresh cilantro and we’re in business!!
+We like things spiced up here in Arizona, and a classic Southwestern combo of flavors is jalapeño/tomato/onion.
+Add a dash of citrus, and maybe a little fresh chopped cilantro and we’re in business!!

-This recipe differs from a classic Tuna Salad recipe in that it cuts down on the mayo, and boosts the vegetable content (and doesn’t contain boiled egg, mustard, pickles or relish).
+This recipe differs from a classic Tuna Salad recipe in that it cuts down on the mayo, and boosts the vegetable content (and doesn’t contain boiled egg, mustard, dill pickles or sweet pickle relish).

 - It is creamy, crunchy and has a touch of spice.